mozilla/addons-server/src/pinguino/devhub/README.md

 Track the alpha with `npm add @mozilla/acorn-web-components@alpha`.

+## Data and the AMO API

+Data access is a three-layer stack under `src/data/`, exposed through the `src/data/index.ts` barrel.
+Components attach query controllers and read reactive `{ data, isPending, isError }`; they never call `fetch` or track loading state themselves.

+- **`http.ts`** - one `apiFetch()` owning the API base URL, the session auth header, JSON parsing, and a typed `ApiError` (carries the HTTP status, ready for a 401 -> login interceptor).
+- **`api.ts`** - the AMO v5 endpoints (`fetchProfile`, `fetchAddons`, `fetchUpdates`) and the response-to-domain mappers.
+- **`query-client.ts` + `queries.ts`** - a single [`@tanstack/lit-query`](https://tanstack.com/query/latest/docs/framework/lit/overview) cache plus the query definitions: stable keys, per-query lifetimes, and the mock-vs-API branch.
+Caching, dedup, and invalidation live here, so shared long-lived data (e.g. the signed-in developer profile) is fetched once and reused across pages instead of re-fetched on every mount.

+With no API configured the app runs on the built-in mock data in `mock.ts`.
+To point it at a real AMO instance, copy `.env.example` to `.env` (gitignored, project-level - separate from the repo-root `.env` that carries `NODE_AUTH_TOKEN`) and set:

+- `VITE_AMO_SESSION_ID` - a logged-in AMO session id, sent as `Authorization: Session <id>`.
+- `VITE_AMO_AUTHOR` - the author (account id or username) whose add-ons to list.
+- `VITE_AMO_API_BASE` - optional; defaults to same-origin `/api/v5` (local olympia via nginx).

+With both a session and an author set, queries hit the API and a failed request surfaces as an error state rather than silently falling back to mock data.
+There's no FxA login flow yet - the session id is supplied by hand.
+Vite restarts when `.env` changes, so reload after editing it.

+The [TanStack Query devtools](https://tanstack.com/query/latest/docs/framework/react/devtools) (`src/data/devtools.ts`) mount a floating panel for inspecting cache state, staleness, and refetches.
+They're loaded via a dynamic import behind `import.meta.env.DEV` in `main.ts`, so they run locally and are dropped from production builds.

 ## Running locally

 The usual root command brings it up with everything else: